 Vacuum coffee makers come in a range of different brew sizes, ranging anywhere from 3-8 cups per brew.
 Consider how much coffee you are requiring and select a brewer that will meet that.

 If you are opting for a standalone vacuum coffee maker you will need to consider what burner to use.
 Alcohol, butane and gas burners are the most common.
 Alcohol burners are the most affordable option, however they are difficult to control and often deposit soot on the bottom of the siphon.
 Gas or butane are more reliable options and are easier to use.
 If you are going to be buying a burner make sure you check that it is compatible with your siphon first.

 The final thing to consider is what type of filter the coffee maker uses.
 The majority use a cloth filter.
 These are excellent at catching grounds and producing a clean brew, but can be very difficult to clean, and can easily grow mould.
 The other option that is sometimes available is stainless steel filters, which are easier to clean but perhaps not as efficient as a cloth filter.

 Hario Technica Coffee Siphon

 The Hario Technica is our pick for the best siphon coffee maker.
-Made by the well known Japanese company Hario, this popular Siphon coffee maker is known to be a high quality brewer and has an affordable price tag.
+Made by the well known Japanese company Hario, this popular brewer is known to be high quality and yet affordable.
 It has a simple but stylish design and is available in either a three or five cup size.
 The brewer is made of borosilicate glass that keeps the coffee at an ideal temperature and is more durable than regular glass.
 This is a standalone brewer also comes complete with an alcohol burner, however many users recommend upgrading to a butane burner such as the Yama, which is more efficient.